twisty147/Twisties-Cook-Book/README.md

 **View All Recipes**

 -  The view all recipes is trigered from the dashboard card view all recipes or from the link on the nav bar or quick links.
--  When this link is clicked, it opens up a page that displays all recipes with a search field at the top of the page.

 ![View All Recipes](./static/images/report_images/allRecipesRoute.png)